Hyperling/Docker/Config/ReverseProxy/README.md

     ```

 ## DO NOT
 * Edit any configurations or website data inside the container.
-It is destroyed on each build
+It is destroyed on each build.
     * Instead, modify the files in `./config/` then use the Update Config commands below.
 * Install any additional software inside of the container.
 It will not persist a down and up.
     * Instead, add what is needed to the `docker-compose.yml` or `Dockerfile` to be done on each rebuild.